dashingsoft/pyarmor/docs/how-to-do.rst

     pyarmor_runtime()
     __pyarmor__(__name__, __file__, b'\x06\x0f...')

-There is an extra folder `pytransform` called `Runtime Package`, which are the only required to run or import obfuscated scripts.
+There is an extra folder `pytransform` called :ref:`Runtime Package`, which are the only required to run or import obfuscated scripts.
 So long as this package is in any Python Path, the obfuscated script `dist/foo.py` can be used as normal Python script.
 That is to say:

 **The original python scripts can be replaced with obfuscated scripts seamlessly.**